 Any student can request an advising call at any time during the semester.
 Students experiencing academic difficulty are encouraged to schedule an advising call as soon as possible.

-Pharmacy students with a GPA of 3.0 or greater after their first semester in any of the Distance Degrees and Programs’ PharmD curricular pathways (North American-Trained PharmD and International-Trained PharmD programs) may be eligible for consideration for admission into the Honors Program, a research program that pairs students with faculty mentors in order to receive first-hand experience in the research process.
+Pharmacy students with a GPA of 3.0 or greater after their first 5 credit hours in any of the Distance Degrees and Programs’ PharmD curricular pathways (North American-Trained PharmD and International-Trained PharmD programs) may be eligible for consideration for admission into the Honors Program, a research program that pairs students with faculty mentors in order to receive first-hand experience in the research process.
 Due to the flexible nature of these pathways, students may qualify if their academic advisor deems them to have a year or more remaining in their curricular plan or less than a year remaining in their curricular plan with a dedicated elective research rotation.
 A student of an honors project may receive funding from merit¬‐based fellowships or scholarships, but a student may NOT receive personal remuneration for conducting an honors project.
 All students that are admitted to the program and graduate “with honors” must be of good ethical standing.
 Students that are under ethical review by the Ethics Committee or have committed ethical violations will not be eligible to graduate with honors.
 Students are expected to be able to present their completed research results and manuscript to the Honors Project Committee prior to graduation in order to receive the honors designation.

 The Mentor Program provides an opportunity for students enrolled in the ITPD and NTPD Programs make connections with other students and alumni, to gain constructive feedback, advice and encouragement while enrolled in courses at the Skaggs School of Pharmacy and Pharmaceutical Sciences.